 We also have many new trails being built this winter; if you see a closed sign, please stay off the trail.
 If you want to experience some of these new trails, sign up for a “Saturday Session” to come out and build with us!
 Every Saturday, we are building the future at Rocky Point.
 They fill very fast, so when you see the announcement on Monday, sign up!
 This winter, we have logged over 500 volunteer hours on public work and education events at Rocky Point.
 Add to that an equal or greater number of hours by our dedicated stewards and trail gnomes, and you can see we have some momentum going!

 You may have also noticed a Kiosk starting to take shape at the main parking area.
-The kiosk will provide shelter from the elements and function as a community message board.
-Their will to learn about what is going on at Rocky Point.
+The kiosk will provide shelter from the elements and function as a community message board to learn about what is going on at Rocky Point.
 Huge shout out to Geoff Sosebee, Tyler Howarth, Darren Singer, and Patrick Sweeney for bringing the kiosk to life.

 We want to send a huge THANK YOU out to all of our crew leaders, volunteers, and trail stewards who dedicate a staggering amount of their time to Rocky Point; their energy, passion, and skill are remarkable.
 Additionally, a special thank you to Joel Blackmon for fixing up the NWTA trailer was a much-needed repair that made getting trail built much easier!